Characterising blenders via covering relations and cone conditions: Introduction

+Our aim is also to show that our approach and tools can be used in practice.
+There are only a few known examples of blenders in diffeomorphisms given by explicit formulas.
+Perhaps the most studied example is the H{\'e}non-like family

 that was studied in~\cite{hkos_blenderDEA, hkos_blender, hkos_boxedin}; see also~\cite{diaz2014}.
-An analytical proof of existence was given in~\cite{hkos_blender} for the single parameter point $\mu = -9.5$, $\beta = 0.1$ and $\xi = 1.185$, along with a numerically generated conjecture that a blender exists over the full range of $\xi \in (1, 1.843]$, that is, the stable manifold of the blender acts as though it is two dimensional; see also Definition~\ref{def:blender}.
+An analytical proof of existence was given in~\cite{hkos_blender} for the single parameter point $\mu = -9.5$, $\beta = 0.1$ and $\xi = 1.185$, along with a numerically generated conjecture that a blender exists over the full range of $\xi \in (1, 1.843]$.
 Similarly, the numerical study in~\cite{hkos_blenderDEA} suggests that a blender exists for $\mu = -9.5$, $\beta = 0.3$ and $\xi \in (1, 1.75]$, which we select as an illustration of how to apply Theorem~\ref{th:main}.
 More precisely, in Section~\ref{sec:CAP}, we present a proof of the following theorem.

 \begin{theorem} Consider the H{\'e}non-like family defined in~\eqref{eq:Henon-family} with $\mu = -9.5$ and $\beta = 0.3$.
 For every $\xi \in [ 1.01,\, 1.125]$, this H{\'e}non-like family has a blender. \end{theorem}